 At the time of this writing, the network-listening approach has been successfully implemented and tested in the lab for single-operator LTE HeNB synchronisation [11].
 Those reference implementations use the two approaches described in TR 36.922 §6.4.2.1.3 [9].

 A new work-item “small cell enhancements for E-UTRA and E-UTRAN Physical layer aspects” was set up in 3GPP RAN#62 for Rel-12 (RP-132073).
-It will focus on single-operator or multi-operator deployments, may allows for more hops according to scenarios and may enable the technology to other types of nodes than HeNB.
+It will focus on single-operator or multi-operator deployments, may allow for more hops according to scenarios and may enable the technology to other types of nodes than HeNB.

 Implementability: